 - property unoccupied because the person who lived there now lives elsewhere because they need to be cared for, for example, in hospital, in a care home or with relatives

 - property which is unoccupied because the person who lived there has gone to care for someone else

-- any property that only students or Foreign Language Assistants on the official British Council programme live in.
-This may be a hall of residence, or a house.
-If the property is occupied by both students and non-students the property is not exempt but any students in the house are disregarded
+- any property that only students or Foreign Language Assistants on the official British Council programme live in - this could be a hall of residence, or a house (if the property is occupied by both students and non-students the property is not exempt but any students in the house are disregarded)

 - a holiday caravan or boat if it's on a property where council tax is paid